By Brittany Tiplady

 Lights at Lafarge

-Where to eat: Well worth the drive from Lafarge lake is Coquitlam’s first and only craft brewery, Mariner Brewing.
-This nautical themed tasting room is a sweet spot to grab a quality brew, gourmet hotdog, or hot spinach dip after a jaunt around Lafarge Lake.
+Where to eat: Well worth the drive from Lafarge lake is Coquitlam’s first and so far, only craft brewery, Mariner Brewing.
+This nautical-themed tasting room is a sweet spot to grab a quality brew, gourmet hotdog, or hot spinach dip after a jaunt around Lafarge Lake.
 Highly recommended: Order the Northeast IPA, a tropical, juicy IPA with a bold (and not too bitter!) finish.

 Mariner Brewing is open Monday-Sunday, get the kitchen and tasting room hours here.